 Will England win the world cup?

-England Squad odds start the World Cup at 18/1 to win the tournament, according to Bet365.
+England Squad odds started the World Cup at 18/1 to win the tournament, according to Bet365.
 The English were awarded a favourable draw in the group stage.
 England should have little difficulty in qualifying for the knockout round.
+They are now at 15/2 to win the World Cup.

 The Three Lions should get past both Tunisia and Panama with wins to set up a showdown with Belgium.
 Roberto Martinez’s side should also be undefeated when the nations meet.
 The winner, or loser, will go through to the knockout round and play a team from Group H. Once again, it was a fortune draw for England as the four teams in Group H are no better than the Three Lions on paper.

-Belgium are 11/1 to win the World Cup, and despite the Red Devils having better quality players, England will give them a difficult game.
-Once the English get into the knockout stages, the luck of the draw will help them get further into the competition.
+Belgium are 11/4 to win the World Cup, and despite the Red Devils having better quality players, England will gave them complicated games.
+Once the English get into the knockout stages, the luck of the draw helped them get further into the competition.

-Southgate’s team is 7/1 to reach the World Cup final.
-It is the seventh best odds, according to Bet365.
+Southgate’s team is 8/1 to reach the World Cup final.
+It is the fourth best odds, according to Bet365.
 To get to the final, England have two scenarios and they both depend on where the team finishes in Group G.

 If England top the group, it is expected the team will play Poland as the runners-up of Group H. An England win would then set up a quarterfinal showdown against tournament favourites Brazil (4/1 to win).
 France could be waiting in the semifinals, if England defeat the Brazilians.
 Theoretically, winning Group G could provide a more difficult road to the final than coming second.

 A second place Group G finish means England would most likely play Colombia (Group H features Colombia, Poland, Japan and Senegal).
-If the English can win, the team could play Germany in the quarterfinals, and England match up well.
-The semifinals would then see a possible game against Spain or Argentina.
+If the English can win, the team will play play Swiss or Sweden in the quarterfinals, and England match up well.
+The semifinals would then see a possible game against Croatia.
 Although it is a difficult road, it doesn’t seem as daunting as playing Brazil or France.

 In the five tournaments England have played in since World Cup ’90, England have made it to the quarterfinals twice and the round of 16 twice.
 Then there was the awful group stage performance from the Three Lions four years ago.

-If England make the semifinals, there is the chance the team could play either Argentina, Spain, France or Portugal, barring any upsets.
-Those are some difficult opponents.
+If England make the semifinals, there is the chance the team could play either Croatia or Russia, barring any upsets.
+Those are some difficult opponents event though they are far from unbeatable.

 Find below the main odds to place a bet on the stage of elimination of the Three Lions.

 Topping Group G gives England the chance to play the runners-up in Group H. The Three Lions could play Poland, Colombia, Senegal or Japan by winning their group.
-Sportsbooks have listed Poland as the most likely team to qualify in second place.
-A win over the Polish would then put England in the quarterfinals on July 6 in Kazan.
+Sportsbooks have listed Japan as the most likely team to qualify in second place.
+A win over the Japanese would then put England in the quarterfinals on July 6 in Kazan.
 The most likely scenario would see England play Brazil, the Group E winners.
-However, depending on results, the English could face off against a team from Group F, which includes Germany, Mexico, Sweden and South Korea.
+However, depending on results, the English could face off against a team from Group F, which includes Mexico or Sweden.

-Finishing second in Group G takes England up against the top team in Group H. Sportsbooks believe that team will be Colombia.
-A win against the South Americans and England will most likely meet Germany on July 7 in Samara.
+Finishing first in Group G takes England up against the second team in Group H. Sportsbooks believe that team will be Colombia.
+A win against the South Americans and England will most likely meet Brazil on July 7 in Samara.

 England does not have the same attacking quality as Belgium.
 Martinez’s side scored 43 goals in qualification, and despite their opponents being mostly poor, Belgium has an attacking edge England do not.
 Outside of England’s Harry Kane, it is difficult to believe the team has a striker corps capable of scoring a mass amount of goals.
 Jamie Vardy isn’t a top international and the likes of Marcus Rashford and Danny Welbeck don’t instil fear in opposing defences.
 In fact, England’s attack looks incredibly one-dimensional on paper.